ManyWaysLol/wenyan/README.md

 The project is intended to largely be solitary yet communal; the ecosystem is likely to be more similar to the Emacs ecosystem than npm.

 regardless existing wenyan is cool and lots of respect for what they've managed to accomplish - check it out at https://github.com/wenyan-lang

 - Laozi

 * Foundational questions with wenyan and computing Ambiguous grammars, quantum state, weights
+Context sensitive grammars and success of python -- compynator

 ** Discrete math and operator (precedence/associativity) w/ paraconsistent mathematics